Jürgen Klinsmann: Bayern Munich

-In July 2008, Klinsmann took over as coach of Bayern Munich, succeeding Ottmar Hitzfeld.
-Klinsmann helped design a new player development and performance center for Bayern and then launched into molding the team for the Bundesliga and 2008–09 Champions League campaigns.
-Under his guidance, Bayern reached the quarter-final of the Champions League, losing to eventual champion Barcelona.
 Klinsmann was sacked on 27 April 2009 with five matches remaining.
 His final match was a 1–0 loss to Schalke 04.
 Bayern were in third-place at the time of the sacking.
 Klinsmann finished with a record of 25 wins, nine draws, and 10 losses in all competitions.

 Following Klinsmann's time with Bayern, Bayern team captain Phillip Lahm wrote in his autobiography that Klinsmann's tenure with the club was a "failure" and that Klinsmann's lack of tactical instruction required the players to meet before kickoff to discuss strategy.
+Although they were largely criticised at the time, some of the changes he made at Bayern have since been recognised as helping contribute to the club's subsequent success.